 Why Does My Child Keep Falling? – Blame the Shoes!

-Have You Already Taken Your Child to Your Medical Professional?
+Have You Already Consulted Your Medical Professional?

 Are Your Kids’ Shoes to Blame?